vipulnaik/diet-exercise-health/profile-information/physical-exercise/weight-lifting-exercises-with-history.md

 ## Current protocol

-### Frequency: 2 to 3 days
+### Frequency: once every 3 days

-I generally do weight-lifting exercises about once every 2-3 days when well.
-The gap is variable between 2 and 3 days, allowing me a bit of flexibility in terms of time availability, fatigue levels, and other strength-using stuff during the day (such as shopping).
+I generally do weight-lifting exercises about once every 3 days when well.
+Previously I targeted 2 days but slipped to 3 days occasionally;
+however, over time I got better and better at doing 2 days, and then also did strength exercises (dead hang and push-ups) on the other half of the days.
+This may not be ideal for my recovery.

+Starting 2024-12-06, I am strictly sticking to once every 3 days, with the preceding day being for pull-ups / dead hang and the following day being a rest day for all strength exercises.

 ### Warmup